Houston Uber and Lyft Rideshare Accident Attorneys

 • Rideshare drivers or passengers injured by an uninsured motorist

 Determining fault in a rideshare accident is no different than determining fault in any other accident.
-Current initiatives are on the ballots in several states, attempting to force ridesharing companies to take greater responsibility for their contractors’ actions, but so far, Uber and Lyft cannot be held liable for allowing repeat traffic offenders to work for them.
+Current initiatives are on the ballots in several states, attempting to force ridesharing companies to take greater responsibility for their contractors’ actions.
+Still, Uber and Lyft cannot be held liable for allowing repeat traffic offenders to work for them.

 What to Do After a Rideshare Accident

-Because of the complexities in proving rideshare liability and ensuring that all the insurance companies of any at-fault parties involved receive claims at the proper time, it is important to get information when you are able.
-If you were a passenger in an Uber or Lyft vehicle at the time of an accident, you need to get some information from the driver.
+Because of the complexities of proving rideshare liability and ensuring that all the insurance companies of any at-fault parties involved receive claims at the proper time, it is important to get information when you can.
+If you were a passenger in an Uber or Lyft vehicle during an accident, you need to get some information from the driver.

 • If possible, screenshot or photograph your Uber or Lyft passenger information.
 It should show the trip number, the driver’s name, the make and model of the vehicle, the route, and arrival times.
 Your attorney will need this information to request other data from the rideshare company.

 • Request the driver’s insurance and app information.
 Uber and Lyft use apps to monitor their drivers during the trip.
-This data is not available to the general public, but your attorney can request it be saved in anticipation of litigation.
+This data is unavailable to the general public, but your attorney can request it be saved in anticipation of litigation.

 • Some drivers work for both Uber and Lyft.
-Make sure which company the driver was actually driving for at the time and get both sets of information if possible.
+Ensure which company the driver was driving for at the time and get both sets of information if possible.

 Of course, you should seek medical attention immediately.
 Even if you feel okay right after the accident, you should see a doctor as soon as you can.
 Some injuries, especially head trauma and neck and back injuries, can take hours or even days to develop.
 You need to see a medical professional right away.